cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 $ tar -xf <TARBALL_FILENAME>
 ```

-- From the installer directory, run the installer.
-The installation steps
+* From the installer directory, run the installer.
+The installation
-vary depending on the path.
+steps vary depending on the path.
+To use a pe.conf file that have

-	+ To use a pe.conf file that have been previously populated, run the
+been previously populated, run the installer with the -c flag
-	installer with the -c flag pointed at the pe.conf file.:
+pointed at the pe.conf file.

 ```bash
 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

-+ To have the installer open a copy of pe.conf for editing and install with,
+To have the installer open a copy of pe.conf for editing,
-run the installer without the -c flag:
+run the installer without the -c flag.

 ```bash
 $ sudo ./puppet-enterprise-installer
 ```

-- When installation is completed, transfer the installer and pe.conf file
+* When installation is completed, transfer the installer and pe.conf file
 located at /etc/puppetlabs/enterprise/conf.d/ to the next server for
 installation.

 #### Install Puppet DB

+PuppetDB, stores the details on the relations, nodes, resources
+for the whole architecture.
+This information can be accessed
+any tool or workflow.

 In a split installation, after installing the master, its ready to
 install PuppetDB.

-- Unpack the installation tarball:
+* Unpack the installation tarball:

 ```bash
 $ tar -xf <TARBALL_FILENAME>
 ```

-- From the installer directory, run the installer:
+* From the installer directory, run the installer:

 ```bash
 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

-- When installation completes, transfer the installer and the pe.conf
+* When installation completes, transfer the installer and the pe.conf
 file located at/etc/puppetlabs/enterprise/conf.d/ to the next server.

-#### Install the console
+#### Install using console

-In a split installation, after install the master and PuppetDB, are
+In a split installation, after installing master and PuppetDB,
-ready to install the console.
+are ready to install from console.

 - Unpack the installation tarball: